valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 * `azure_resource_group` - (Required - Azure) Azure Resource Group name used to associate all created Gateway resources
 * `region` - (Required) Region where the Gateway will be deployed
 * `vpc_id` - (Required) VPC/VNet ID where the Gateway will be deployed.
 For HUB mode deployments, the value must refer to the **id** attribute of the [`valtix_service_vpc`](/terraform/valtix_service_vpc/#valtix_service_vpc) resource.
 * `aws_gateway_lb` - (Optional - AWS) `true` or `false`.
 This argument only applies to Gateway deployments in AWS with `mode` set to `HUB` and `security_type` set to `EGRESS`.
 If the argument is set to `true`, the Gateway will be deployed using an AWS Gateway Load Balancer (GWLB).
-If not specified, the default value is `false` and the Gateway will be deployed using an AWS Network Load Balancer, which is a legacy deployment mode prior to AWS offering the GWLB.
+If not specified, the default value is `false` and the Gateway will be deployed using an internal AWS Network Load Balancer (NLB), which is a legacy deployment mode prior to AWS offering the GWLB.
 (Even though this argument is optional, it is recommended to specify a value explicitly, as the default value may change in the future).
+* `azure_gateway_lb` - (Optional - Azure) *[Public Preview]* `true` or `false`.
+This argument only applies to Gateway deployments in Azure with `mode` set to `HUB` and `security_type` set to `INGRESS`.
+If the argument is set to `true`, the Gateway will be deployed using an Azure Gateway Load Balancer (GWLB).
+If not specified, the default value is `false` and the Gateway will be deployed using an Internet-facing Azure Network Load Balancer (NLB), which is the default deployment for an Ingress Gateway in Azure.
 * `mgmt_vpc_id` - (Required - GCP) GCP VPC ID where the management interface of the Gateway is attached
 * `mgmt_security_group` - (Required - EDGE Mode) AWS Security Group name, Azure Network Security Group ID or GCP Network Tag name to assigned to the management interface to permit management traffic to egress the Gateway.
 This must allow all outbound traffic for the Gateway to communicate with the Valtix Controller, Valtix S3 Bucket and for management DNS resolution.
 * `datapath_security_group` - (Required - EDGE Mode) AWS Security Group name, Azure Network Security Group ID or GCP Network Tag name to assigned to the datapath interface to permit datapath traffic to ingress or egress the Gateway.
 It's recommended to leave this open so that all traffic can be sent and received by the Gateway where the Gateway Policy will control whether traffic is allowed or denied.